nystudio107/seomatic/README.md

 ...and it'll use your custom template instead.

+If the [Minify](https://github.com/khalwat/minify) plugin is installed, SEOmatic will minify the SEO Meta tags & JSON-LD.

 ## Dynamic Twig SEO Meta

 All this SEO is great, but what if you want to generate dynamic SEO in an Twig template, for example on a Blog page where each blog entry should have different SEO Meta?
 SEOmatic makes it easy.